igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

-* stop time when screen isn't game_screen
+* stop character effects when screen isn't game_screen (time should keep running though!)
 * replace pines with more tropical trees
 * More attack types depending on item / level ? (certain levels learn new moves)
 * When advancing a level, increase max HP.